fgoujeon/maki/README.md

     using namespace actions;
     using namespace guards;
     using button_push = button::push_event;
-    using awesm::row;
     using awesm::any_but;

     /*
     This is the transition table.
 This is where we define the actions that must be executed depending on the active state and the event we receive.
-    Basically, whenever awesm::sm::process_event() is called, AweSM iterates over the rows of this table until it finds a match, i.e. when:
+    Basically, whenever awesm::sm::process_event() is called, AweSM iterates over the transitions of this table until it finds a match, i.e. when:
     - 'source_state' is the currently active state (or is awesm::any);
     - 'event' is the type of the processed event;
     - and the 'guard' returns true (or is void).